-6.1 Grant of Options.
-Subject to the provisions of this Plan, Options may be granted to Participants in such number, and upon such terms, and at any time and from time to time as shall be determined by the Committee, it its sole discretion; provided that Incentive Stock Options may be granted only to eligible Employees of the Company or of any parent corporation or subsidiary corporation (as permitted by Section 422 of the Code).

-6.2 Award Agreement.
+- 6.1 Grant of Options.
+Subject to the provisions of this Plan, Options may be granted to Participants in such number, and upon such terms, and at any time and from time to time as shall be determined by the Committee, it its sole discretion; provided that Incentive Stock Options may be granted only to eligible Employees of the Company or of any parent corporation or subsidiary corporation (as permitted by Section 422 of the Code). - 6.2 Award Agreement.
 Each Option granted under the Plan shall be evidenced by an Award Agreement that shall specify the Exercise Price, the number of shares of Stock covered by the Option, the maximum duration of the Option, the conditions upon which an Option shall become vested and exercisable and such other provisions as the Committee shall determine, consistent with the terms of the Plan.
-The Award Agreement shall specify whether the Option is intended to be an Incentive Stock Option or a Non-Qualified Stock Option.

-(a) Exercise Price.
+The Award Agreement shall specify whether the Option is intended to be an Incentive Stock Option or a Non-Qualified Stock Option. - (a) Exercise Price.
 The Exercise Price for each Option shall be as determined by the Committee and shall be specified in the Award Agreement.
-The Exercise Price shall be: (i) not less than one hundred percent (100%) of the Fair Market Value of a share of Stock on the Grant Date, (ii) set at a premium to the Fair Market Value of a share of Stock on the Grant Date, or (iii) indexed to the Fair Market Value of a share of Stock on the Grant Date, with the index determined by the Committee, in its discretion; provided, however, that in no case will it be less than 100% of Fair Market Value of a share of Stock on the Fair Market Value of a share of a share of Stock on the Grant Date, or the Grant Date, and further provided, with respect to Substitute Awards, the Exercise Price is not required to be at least equal to the Fair Market Value on the Grant Date.
-In no case shall the Exercise Price of any Option be less than the par value of a share of Stock.

-(b) Number of Shares.
-Each Award Agreement shall state that it covers a specified number of shares of Stock, as determined by the
+The Exercise Price shall be: (i) not less than one hundred percent (100%) of the Fair Market Value of a share of Stock on the Grant Date, (ii) set at a premium to the Fair Market Value of a share of Stock on the Grant Date, with the index determined by the Committee, in its discretion; provided, however, that in no case will it be less than 100% of Fair Market Value of a share of Stock on the Grant Date, and further provided, with respect to Substitute Awards, the Exercise Price is not required to be at least equal to the Fair Market Value on the Grant Date.
+In no case shall the Exercise Price of any Option be less than the par value of a share of Stock. - (b) Number of Shares.
+Each Award Agreement shall state that it covers a specified number of shares of Stock, as determined by the Committee. - (c) Term.
+Each Option shall terminate as set forth in the Award Agreement and all rights to purchase shares of Stock shall expire at such time as the Committee shall determine at the time of grant; provided, however, no Option shall be exercisable later than the tenth (10th) anniversary of the Grant Date, except as may be required with respect to Substitute Awards. - (d) Restrictions on Exercise.

-Committee.

-(c) Term.
-Each Option shall terminate as set forth in the Award Agreement and all rights to purchase shares of Stock shall expire at such time as the Committee shall determine at the time of grant; provided, however, no Option shall be exercisable later than the tenth (10th) anniversary of the Grant Date, except as may be required with respect to Substitute Awards.

-(d) Restrictions on Exercise.
 The Award Agreement shall set forth any installment or other restrictions on exercise of the Option during the term of the Option.
 Each Option shall become exercisable and shall vest over such period of time, or upon such events, as determined by the Committee.